Our Board of Directors

 Neela Pack, JD

 Neela joined the Board of Directors of Camp Hobé in 2020.
 Neela is a corporate attorney and counsels emerging growth companies from formation to exit with respect to a variety of matters, including formation and structuring, equity and debt financings, mergers and acquisitions, corporate governance, and general corporate and business matters and advises venture capital and private equity funds with regard to investing in and selling emerging growth and mature companies.

 Stephanie joined the Board of Directors of Camp Hobé in 2020.
 Stephanie is senior in-house corporate counsel with a global contact center company where she negotiates large multinational agreements.
 She is also a certified data privacy lawyer.
 When not working, she thoroughly enjoys all that Utah has to offer, including skiing and hiking.
 She is the mother of four grown kids.

 Rebecca joined the Camp Hobé board in 2018.
 She was born and raised in northern Virginia but has lived in Utah for about 25 years.
-She is a graduate of the University of Utah with a bachelor’s degree in accounting and has worked in human resources her entire career, currently at a Salt Lake City nonprofit that works to reduce risk to the security and reliability of the western interconnection of the electric grid.
+She is a graduate of the University of Utah with a bachelor’s degree in accounting and has worked in human resources her entire career, currently at the State of Utah legislative branch.
 Rebecca is the mom of four kids and stepmom to two more.
 After many years of one-off volunteering for various organizations, she is looking forward to dedicating her spare time to one worthy cause.